2dstoryboardartist,rambu Details

 09. How to Tell a Story with Shots 2- Shots by purpose: master shot, insert shot - Lens types: wide lens, long lens

-10. Camera Acting to Evoke Emotions- Simple but powerful movements: dolly, zoom, pan, tilt - Complex but dynamic movements: crane, track, handheld - Common camera movements for specific emotions - Camera movement synced with musical beats
+11. Camera Acting to Evoke Emotions: Simple yet Powerful- Simple but powerful movements: dolly, zoom, pan, tilt - Common camera movements for specific emotions - Camera movement synced with musical beats

 - Section 04